The information-theoretic foundation of thermodynamic work extraction

+Constructor theory is a meta-theory with its own physical principles that are intended to supplement and constrain dynamical theories, such as quantum theory and general relativity, which therefore we call {\sl subsidiary theories}, \cite{DEU}.
+Every subsidiary theory that is constructor-theory compliant must provide a set of allowed states of the allowed substrates, endowed with a topology.

-{\bf Constructor Theory}.
-I shall now introduce the basics of constructor theory (the full definitions can be found in \cite{DEUMA, MAP, MAT}).
-An {\sl attribute} ${\bf x}$ of a physical system is a set of states all having a property $x$.
-For instance, in quantum theory, the set of all quantum states of a qubit where a given projector is sharp with value $1$ is an attribute.
-I shall require attributes to be endowed with a topology.
-In the case of quantum theory it is the topology induced by the natural inner-product metric of Hilbert spaces.
-I shall also require that if ${\bf a}$ and ${\bf b}$ are attributes, the attribute ${\bf (a,b)}$ of the composite system $S_1\oplus S_2$ is defined as the set of all states of the composite system where $S_1$ has attribute ${\bf a}$ and $S_2$ has attribute ${\bf b}$.
-This is required in order to conform to the {\sl principle of locality}.
+An {\sl attribute} ${\bf x}$ is a set of states all having a property $x$.
+For instance, in quantum theory, the set of all quantum states of a qubit where a given projector $\Pi$ is sharp with value $1$ is an attribute.
+A {\sl variable} is a set of disjoint attributes.